 • Enabling greater knowledge of, and access to, any support provision that may be needed by parents and families during all the different stages of baby loss and beyond

 • Undertaking academic research to feed in to regional and national policy and guidelines for baby loss support provision.

-We are delighted that Philippa Davies, Founder of Our Sam, will be going forward with us as CEO.
+We are delighted that Philippa Davies, Founder of Our Sam, will be going forward with us as a Trustee.